whediger/star-field/README.md

 _the strategy is to keep the enemies from passing you to your Mothership and avoid self destruction_

 ##TODO:
+* add soundtracks to an array, iterate through the array and then shuffle after playing all the songs and play again.
+* add weight/physics to cause ship to change direction in more realistic way.
+* make stars move slower when player is moving down and faster when player is moving up.
+(1px?)
 * create randomly generated enemy behaviour once generated consistent for that enemy
 * create randomly generated enemy formations, cooperative behaviour
 * create weapons.
 3 modules of 10 components gives 1000 possible weapon types
 * create super weapons for Bosses and player.
 * Add explosions.
 * Use Particles?
 * or randomly splice exploding ship image
 * Use size of image splice to adjust velocity away from explosion and life of particle
 * perhaps redivide and explode splices above certain size